ibehii/Password-list-tool/README.md

 # **Password list tool**
 ![](https://skillicons.dev/icons?i=py,vscode,md)

-With this script you can :
+This script is a password list manager that you can :
 - [Generate one password](#generate-one-password)
 - [Generate password list](#generate-password-list)
 - [Sort password list](#sort-password-list)